TV & Movies

 Clear your schedule, grab your fave snacks and switch your phone to ‘Do Not Disturb’, because we guarantee you won’t be able to turn these captivating Korean dramas off.
-Whether you’re looking for crime, romance or even a thriller, the best K-dramas have become known for their addictive plots, intense twists and heartbreaking stories.
+Whether you’re looking for crime, romance or even a thriller, the best K-dramas on Netflix have become known for their addictive plots, intense twists and heartbreaking stories.
 Plus, the sometimes predictable plots and sappy romances are all part of the fun.

 Alchemy of Souls